September 20-23, 2018

 Pro-Am Spotlight Division:

 This division is offered for all styles of Swing: West Coast Swing, Lindy Hop, Hustle, Shag and Hand Dance or any other style of popular swing dance.
 Students enter with their teacher and perform a choreographed routine to music they choose.
 Couples dance in a solo format.
 Both the teacher and amateur's performance is considered by the judges.
 Dance order will be chosen at random and posted prior to the division start time.
-Music provided by the competitors must be a single track on a clearly labeled CD at least 2 minutes long and no longer than 3½ minutes.
+Music provided by the competitors must be at least 2 minutes long and no longer than 3½ minutes.
 Limited to the first 20 entries received.

 1. Costumes are encouraged, but not required